 In some cases, a configuration might not be carried forward in a code update.
-For updates where this issue is to be expected, the following procedure should be followed:
+For updates where this issue is to be expected, use the following procedure:

-- 1. Save the current configuration by uploading it from the stack, using the copy command from the CLI. - 2.
-Load new code into the stack manager.
-Reboot the stack. - 3.
-Upon reboot, go into the boot menu and erase the configuration (restore to factory defaults) - 4.
-Continue with the boot of operational code. - 5.
-Once the stack is up, download the saved configuration back to the master.
-This configuration should then be automatically propagated to all members of the stack.
+- 1. Save the current configuration by uploading it from the chassis, using the copy command from the CLI. - Load new code into the chassis supervisor.
+Reboot the chassis. - 3.
+After the chassis boots, issue the clear configure command to erase the current configuration. - 4.
+Download the saved configuration back to the master.
+This configuration is then automatically propagated to all members of the chassis switch.